January 8th, 2018

 These are just a few of the places where you can meet locals when traveling solo.
 As with any situation, though, it’s important to use common sense.
 Don’t go off alone with a stranger, be aware of those around you, and make sure that you’ve told someone of your plans.
 The world is full of wonderful people who are just as interested in meeting new friends and learning about other cultures as you are.
 So strike out on your own—there are no strangers, just buddies you haven’t met yet.

 What about you?
 When you travel solo, what are some ways that you make friends with locals?
+Discover out more ways to learn more about yourself and other cultures through travel when you Find Your Unknown.

 While Eagle Creek is here to provide tips and insights on travel, we cannot accept any responsibility for any potential consequences arising from the use of this information.
 Always conduct your own research and use your best judgment.